 From the group of nominees, the jury selects a candidate for induction into the Logistics Hall of Fame.
 The pro-cess is as follows: after reviewing the submissions, each jury member draws up a written ranking.
 In first place, the jury member names the nominee who he or she thinks has most earned induction into the Logistics Hall of Fame based on Art.
 1. In tenth place (or "last place" if the number of nominees is fewer than 10) in this rank-ing, the jury member names the nominee who he or she believes has least earned induction into the Logistics Hall of Fame based on Art.
 1. The places in between first and last place are filled in using the same process.
 Each jury member may assign each ranking place only once.
 This ranking process is carried out using a scoring form on the Internet to which only the members of the jury have access.
 An overall ranking is formed based on the rankings of the jury members.
 The best-placed nominee overall is inducted into the Logistics Hall of Fame.

-In the first round of voting, the Nomination Committee selects up to ten candidates from all the submitted pro-posals, and the names of these candidates are passed on to the jury.
-The Committee also draws up a ranking list which is intended as an election recommendation for the jury.
+In the first round of voting, the Council selects up to ten candidates from all the submitted proposals, and the names of these candidates are passed on to the jury.
+The Council also draws up a ranking list which is intended as an election recommendation for the jury.

-The members of the Nomination Committee are appointed each year from among the ranks of the jury.
-Mem-bership of the jury is tied to the occupational function and ends automatically at the end of the voting period or when the member withdraws from an office or the occupational function.
+The members of the Council are appointed each year from among the ranks of the jury.
+In addition, experts can be appointed to the Council.
+Membership in the Council is tied to the occupational function and ends automatically at the end of the voting period or when the member withdraws from an office or the occupational function.

-If a member of the Nomination Committee is proposed for induction into the Logistics Hall of Fame, he or she is automatically excluded from the Nomination Committee for the duration of the voting period in question.
+If a member of the Council is proposed for induction into the Logistics Hall of Fame, he or she is automatically excluded from the Committee for the duration of the voting period in question.
 In this event, membership ends on the date of the submitted proposal and recommences once the new member has been announced.

 § 5 Jury membership and appointment